-- "Petersgate is an open school we are encouraged to speak about our worries." - "We would recommend Petersgate to other parents." - "Children are accepting of all needs, attention is not drawn to individuals." - "My child is included, other children do not see him as different."
+- "A lovely friendly school my child is very happy." - "All the staff are wonderful, always approachable and helpful." - "Children are accepting of all needs, attention is not drawn to individuals." - "My child is included, other children do not see him as different." - "Petersgate go above and beyond in all areas. the staff are wonderful and super supportive.
+I honestly can't fault them."

 What should I do if I think my child may have special educational needs?
 We have an open door policy and staff are happy to talk to you briefly at drop off and pick up, or you could make an appointment to speak to member of staff in more detail:

 - Talk to us.
-The first point of contact is the class teacher. - The next point of contact is the SENDCo (Mrs Kelly Felton) or Head Teacher (Mrs Julie Cook)
+The first point of contact is the class teacher. - The next point of contact is the Inclusion Manager (Mrs. Kelly Felton) or Head teacher (Mrs Julie Cook)